 Special Price US$ 550, save $125, Regular Price US$675

 Anuradhapura was predominantly a Buddhist city and considered to be the cradle of Buddhism in Sri Lanka.
 Buddhism was introduced in 250 B.C during the reign of King Devanampiyatissa, converting the King to Buddhism recorded being the first Buddhist mission in the country.
-Second Buddhist mission also took place 3rd Century B.C, in which nun Sangamitta brought a sampling of Bo-tree from Bodghaya to the country.
+The second Buddhist mission also took place in 3rd Century B.C, in which nun Sangamitta brought a sampling of Bo-tree from Bodghaya to the country.

 Sri Maha Bodhi was received with great respect by King Devanampiyatissa and planted in the royal pleasure garden.
 Buddhism considered the state religion since the advent of Buddhism in the country and the majority of the people in the country believes in Buddhism.
 Anuradhapura is partaking in all these significant events in the country’s history.

 The arrival of Buddhism had made a huge impact on civilization.
 There had been a revival in all angels of the life.
 Ayurveda medicine, architecture, language, arts and craft, irrigation system and literature all these aspects were enriched and enhanced with the incoming knowledge from India.
-Mirisaweti Dagoba, Ruwanweliseya Dagoba, Brazen Palace, Baddasima pasada, Shiwa Devala and Jetawanarama Dagoba are few of the huge Buddhist monuments resulted in after the advent of Buddhism.
+Mirisaweti Dagoba, Ruwanweliseya Dagoba, Brazen Palace, Baddasima pasada, Shiwa Devala and Jetawanarama Dagoba are a few of the huge Buddhist monuments resulted in after the advent of Buddhism.

-Today Anuradhapura is the main city in the north-central province and most important historical city on the island.
+Today Anuradhapura is the main city in the north-central province and the most important historical city on the island.
 Anuradhapura draws tens of thousands of tourists every year owing to its significance as one of the oldest cities in the world.

 Destruction of Anuradhapura ancient city – 1846 – 866

-The Tamils had been very busy settling themselves safely in Sri Lanka during many years and soon after ascending the throne King Sena 1 (1846 – 866), was compelled to give up Anuradhapura as his capital altogether.
+The Tamils had been very busy settling themselves safely in Sri Lanka for many years and soon after ascending the throne King Sena 1 (1846 – 866), was compelled to give up Anuradhapura as his capital altogether.
 Then he chose Polonnaruwa as his capital which had been built up in the meanwhile by some of the kings.
 Polonnaruwa remained the capital of Lanka for the following 130 years, and then later on again for more than one hundred years.